Buying a property is a huge decision.

 This is not always the case…

-There can be instances where term is significantly cheaper.
+There can be instances where a level term is significantly cheaper.

-This is because of greater competition in the level term market, making the mortgage reducing plans obsolete.
+This is because of greater competition in the level term market, making mortgage reducing plans obsolete.

-But it still depends on your age, gender and the coverage period.
-The only way to be sure is to get quotes and comparisons of different insurance companies (luckily, you can easily get them here).
+But it still ultimately depends on your age, gender, coverage amount and period.
+The only way to be sure is to get quotes and comparisons of different insurance companies.

 Even if the premiums for term is slightly higher initially, do consider the fact that the coverage doesn’t get reduced, and over time it becomes more economical.